braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/push_notifications/customization/action_buttons.md

 {% endtabs %}

 {% alert important %}
-We strongly recommend that people using `handleActionWithIdentifier` begin using UNNotification Framework.
-We recommend this due to the [deprecation of handleActionWithIdentifier](https://developer.apple.com/documentation/uikit/uiapplicationdelegate/1623068-application?language=objc).
+We strongly recommend that people using `handleActionWithIdentifier` begin using `UNNotification` framework.
+We recommend this due to the deprecation of [`handleActionWithIdentifier`](https://developer.apple.com/documentation/uikit/uiapplicationdelegate/1623068-application?language=objc).
 {% endalert %}

 ## Push category customization

 In addition to providing a set of [default push categories][2], Braze supports custom notification categories and actions.
 Once you register categories in your application, you can use the Braze dashboard to send notification categories to your users.

->  If you are not using the `UserNotifications` framework, please see this [alternative categories documentation][31].
+If you are not using the `UserNotifications` framework, see the [alternative categories][31] documentation.

 These categories can then be assigned to push notifications via our dashboard to trigger the action button configurations of your design.
-Here's an example that leverages the "LIKE_CATEGORY" displayed on the device!
+Here's an example that leverages the `LIKE_CATEGORY` displayed on the device:

-![Push Category Customization Example][17]
+![A push message displaying two push action buttons "unlike" and "like".][17]

 [13]: {% image_buster /assets/img_archive/iOS8Action.gif %}